rndmcnlly/brace/README.md

 - (optional) Fund your account your account so you aren't subject to the free trial model and rate-limit constraints.

 Setting up DNS (recommended):
-- Point your desired domain name (e.g. `brace.adamsmith.as`) as the IP address of the virtual machine you created above.
+- Point your desired domain name (e.g. `brace.tools`) at the IP address of the virtual machine you created above.

 Testing remote access to Docker:
-- In your computer's terminal, adapt this command for your domain name: `ssh root@brace.adamsmith.as`
+- In your computer's terminal, adapt this command for your domain name: `ssh root@brace.tools`
 - Once connected via SSH, run `docker version` to verify that Docker is running.

 Generate deployment keys (these allow your Docker host to pull from this repository)